 Every state has a discip[linary board that will review all reports of neglect, misconduct, and conflicts of interest.

 We cannot convey enough how sorry we are that you're in this situation.
-However, you have rights, and lawyers are obligated to work hard for you.
+You have rights, and lawyers are obligated to work hard for you.
 When they do not do their job, and you lose money, they must be held accountable so it doesn't happen to anyone else.

-Regardless of its form, legal malpractice is unacceptable, and lawyers need to be held accountable when their actions harm their clients.
+Regardless of its form, legal malpractice is unacceptable, and lawyers must be held accountable when their actions harm their clients.
 To speak with us about your case, contact us for a free consultation.